 WLAN Basic Settings

-You can change the name of SSID / security mode / WPA shared key.
+You can change the name of the SSID / security mode / WPA shared key.
 You can also enable or disable SSID broadcast.
-If you will disable the SSID broadcast, only those user will be able to connect to your WiFi, who will know the SSID.
-It is good for security purposes.
+If you disable the SSID broadcast, only those users will be able to connect to your WiFi, who will know the SSID.
+It is suitable for security purposes.

 WLAN Advanced Settings – It is for advanced users only.
-In most of the cases, you will not require to change it.
+In most cases, you will not require to change it.